tjarkvandemerwe/tidyprompt/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`tidyprompt` is an R package to empower your large language models (LLMs), the tidy way.
+`tidyprompt` is an R package to prompt and empower your large language models (LLMs), the tidy way.

 Key features of `tidyprompt` are: